storrellas/AndroidNIC/README.md

 AndroidNIC
 ==========

-This project holds the NIC for its Android version
+This project holds the Oxymeter for its Android version